jstockdale/T-Display-P4/README.md

 ## Overview

 This project turns a LILYGO T-Display-P4 development board into a standalone ADS-B receiver.
-An RTL-SDR dongle connected via USB Host receives 1090 MHz transponder signals, which are decoded in real-time on the ESP32-P4.
+A RTL-SDR dongle connected via USB Host receives 1090 MHz transponder signals, which are decoded in real-time on the ESP32-P4.
 Decoded aircraft are displayed on the built-in touchscreen, logged to SD card with full positional data, and can be viewed live on a map via the companion web app, ADS-B Scope.

 ### What works today